 Medicare Part D Claims

-Cost by state
+Use by state

-|District of Columbia||57||$41.3K|
+|District of Columbia||42||100||$50K|

 About This Data

-ProPublica obtained prescribing data from Medicare’s prescription drug benefit, known as Part D, under the Freedom of Information Act.
-The data for 2012 includes more than 1.2 billion prescriptions written by nearly 1.5 million doctors, nurses and other providers.
-This database lists about 382,000 of those providers who wrote 50 or more prescriptions for at least one drug that year.
-Almost three-fourths went to patients 65 and older; the rest were for disabled patients.
-Methodology »
+Prescribing data from Medicare’s prescription drug benefit, known as Part D, was compiled and released by the Centers for Medicare and Medicaid Services, the federal agency that oversees the program.
+ProPublica combined that data with additional information released by CMS.
+The data for 2013 includes nearly 1.4 billion prescriptions written by 1.3 million doctors, nurses and other providers.
+This database lists about 410,000 of those providers who wrote 50 or more prescriptions for at least one drug that year.
+Almost three-fourths of these prescriptions went to patients 65 and older; the rest were for disabled patients Methodology »